 In this article, you will learn how to import static blocks (or CMS) blocks to your Magento 2 store and how to export them.
+Including blocks composed with Magento 2 Page Builder.
 Along with the step-by-step instructions, you will find explanations on every static block attribute and sample files you can use as a reference.

 Your Magento 2 store consists of CMS blocks and pages.
 When creating a new store or updating existing one you are probably composing new blocks, assign them to pages, and decide where you want these pages displayed.